 Usually, employers require all employees to contribute, but that does not mean the employer’s life insurance on employees is the only policy you can have.
 You will definitely want your independent life insurance policy for the following reasons;

 - Protection when leaving the company

 - Better terms or premium payments

-So, for those who are concerned about keeping a good life insurance policy if they should leave their employer, finding one on your own should be a top priority so that you can settle into the new policy and create peace of mind for you and your family in case the worst should happen.
+So, for those who are concerned about keeping a good life insurance policy if they should leave their employer, finding one on your own should be a top priority so that you can settle into the new policy and create peace of mind for yourself and your family in case the worst should happen.